BNXT League: Competition formula

 From 2021–22 to 2023–24, the league consisted of different stages.
 In the first stage, teams played each other home and away in the national regular season.
 After this, the teams were divided in the Elite Gold and Elite Silver group for the cross-border season.
 Next, the teams from the Elite Gold and the 3 best teams from the Elite Silver played in the national playoffs to compete for the national championships.
 The two winners of the national playoffs then played in the BNXT League Final.

 Starting from the 2024–25 season, the league will have a new format in which all 19 teams play each other home and away in the regular season.
 The highest ranked teams from each country play national playoffs, and the two national winners play for the BNXT championship.

 Teams

 The following 18 teams will play in the 2025-26 season.
 All teams from the Pro Basketball League and Dutch Basketball League transferred to the BNXT League in 2021.
-The newest club to have joined the BNXT League are the Kortrijk Spurs, who joined in 2023.
+The newest club to have joined the BNXT League are the CB Liège, who joined in 2026.